pantheon-systems/documentation/source/_docs/pantheon-enterprise-gateway.md

 ![pantheon enterprise gateway](/source/docs/assets/images/PEG_diagram.png)

 ### How do I configure my Pantheon site to use the Pantheon Enterprise Gateway?

-We'll create a ticket to guide you through the one-time setup and request the following for each of your remote services:
+[Contact support](/docs/getting-support) and follow the one-time setup, then provide the following for each of your remote services:

 * IP address
 * Port number